sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 specific use cases.
 Thus the number of tools and packages continues to grow, but their lifetimes are shortening.
-In rare cases, researchers or developers manage to maintain their tools as a side project (see Laurence Anthony's tools^35^) and sometimes build an entire community while keeping the tool free and open source (see Gephi^36^).
+In rare cases, researchers or developers manage to maintain their tools as a side project (see [Laurence Anthony's tools](http://www.laurenceanthony.net/software.html)) and sometimes build an entire community while keeping the tool free and open source (see [Gephi](https://gephi.org/)).

 It is becoming clear that open source and financially sustainable are not necessarily exclusive.
 Increasingly, researchers are finding ways of